 It’s important to remember that for some people an ostomy dramatically improves their quality of life, and there is not a lot that you can’t do with one.

 Still after seeing how such a major surgery affected Geoff and his self esteem, I reached out to Ostomy Toronto to offer complimentary photoshoots to some of their members.

 This session was with Marisa.

-For Marisa, one of the big parts of living with IBD and UC was anti-social aspect of the disease and subsequent surgery, but she has now made a resolution to now be more open with others but also remain realistic about her experience.
+For Marisa, one of the big parts of living with IBD and ulcerative colitis was anti-social aspect of the disease and subsequent surgery.
+Now she has made a resolution to now be more open with others, but also remain realistic about her experience.

 Marisa will be taking the next step in her journey and undergoing the first step in reconstructive surgery in 2015.